ubernostrum/webcolors/docs/conventions.rst

-For output which consists of a color specified via hexadecimal values, and for functions which perform intermediate conversion to hexadecimal before returning a result in another format, this module always normalizes such values to a string in the following format:
+For output which consists of a color specified via hexadecimal values, and for functions which perform intermediate conversion to hexadecimal before returning a result in another format, ``webcolors`` always normalizes such values to a string in the following format:

 * The character ``#`` followed by six hexadecimal digits, with digits A-F forced to lowercase (what HTML5 designates a "valid lowercase simple color").

-The function :func:`~webcolors.normalize_hex` in this module can be used to perform this normalization manually if desired.
+The function :func:`~webcolors.normalize_hex` can be used to perform this normalization manually if desired.

 Integer and percentage ``rgb()`` triplets